StrategicAce/Langgraph_based_math_tutor/README.md

-# Langgraph based math tutor
+# LangGraph based math tutor

 This project is a math tutor developed using the **LangGraph** library to create a workflow that categorizes and answers math-related questions.
 The tutor can identify whether a question is math-related and, if so, provide an appropriate response.